Learning Robust Recommenders through Cross-Model Agreement: Related Work

-In recently years, there has been some research \cite{jagerman2019model,lu2018between} pointing out that the observed implicit feedback could be easily corrupted by different factors, such as popularity bias, conformity bias, exposure bias and position bias\cite{chen2020bias}.
-Training recommenders with corrupted implicit data would lead to misunderstanding of the real user preference and sub-optimal recommendation performance \cite{wang2020denoising, zhao2016gaze}.
+Recently, there has been some researches \cite{jagerman2019model,lu2018between} pointing out that the observed implicit feedback could be easily corrupted by different factors, such as popularity bias, exposure bias and so on \cite{chen2020bias}.
 As a result, there have been some efforts aiming to address the noisy problem, which can be categorized into re-sampling methods \cite{yu2020sampler,gantner2012wbpr,ding2019samplerview,ding2018improvedview,ding2019reinforced}, re-weighting methods \cite{wang2020denoising,shen2019learning, nguyen2019self} and methods utilizing additional knowledge input \cite{kim2014modeling,zhao2016gaze,lu2019effects}.
-Re-sampling methods aim to design more effective samplers for implicit feedback.
+Re-sampling methods aim to design more effective samplers.
 For example, \cite{gantner2012wbpr} proposed to sample popular but not interacted items as negative examples while \cite{ding2018improvedview} proposed that the viewed but not purchased items are highly likely to be real negative. \cite{ding2019reinforced,wang2020reinforced} proposed to use reinforcement learning for negative sampling.
 The performance of re-sampling depends heavily on the sampling strategy \cite{yuan2018fbgd}, which is usually developed heuristically \cite{yu2020sampler}.
 Re-weighting methods usually identify the noisy examples as samples with high loss values and then assign lower weights to them.
-But the denoising signal contained in loss values could encounter difficulties to distinguish noisy samples and hard clean samples \cite{shu2019meta}.
-Besides, additional knowledge such as dwell time\cite{kim2014modeling}, gaze pattern\cite{zhao2016gaze} and auxiliary item features\cite{lu2019effects} can also be used to denoise implicit feedback, which, however, is usually expensive to collect.
+Besides, additional knowledge such as dwell time\cite{kim2014modeling}, gaze pattern\cite{zhao2016gaze} and auxiliary item features\cite{lu2019effects} can also be used to denoise implicit feedback.